SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ### Timeout or "took too long" error

-Different problems can cause the report to say that something "took too long" or cause a "timeout" error to show up in the logs of the [workflow's "job" page](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/using-workflow-run-logs).
+Different problems can cause the report to say that something "took too long" or caused a "timeout" error.

-This error can happen when the test is trying to go to the wrong url, usually because:

-1. The `SERVER_URL` [GitHub secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) has a typo or the server address is wrong.
-This secret is usually created by the [setup interview](#start).
-It is supposed to be the address of the docassemble server where the docassemble testing account is located.
-Find the right server name and edit the secret to contain that server name.
-Exclude an ending `/`.
-1. The `Given I start the interview at...` Step is naming an interview that doesn't exist.
-Check for a typo in the file name.

-A "timeout" error can also happen when a page took too long to load at some point in setup, when running tests, or during test cleanup.
+A "timeout" error can happen when a page took too long to load at some point in setup, when running tests, or during test cleanup.
 This can be because:

 1. The page was trying to load a big file.
+1. ALKiln could not continue to the next page for some reason.
+1. A Story Table was unable to reach the page with the specified `id`.
+1. There's a typo in the name of the interview YAML file that the test should go to.

+If a page was taking too long to load a big file, use [the `custom timeout` Step](#custom-timeout-step) to give the page more time to load.

+You might be able to look at the error page picture for more details.
+In GitHub, you can download the test [artifacts](#see-github-test-results) to look for it.

+In GitHub, this error can also happen when:

 1. The server was busy for too long.
 1. The server was down.

-If a page was taking too long to load a big file, use [the `custom timeout` Step](#custom-timeout-step) to give the page more time to load.
+1. That url is stored in the `SERVER_URL` [GitHub secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) is wrong or out of date.

-If the server was busy, try [re-running the tests](https://docs.github.com/en/actions/managing-workflow-runs/re-running-workflows-and-jobs#re-running-all-the-jobs-in-a-workflow).
-As of 01/2022 you have to navigate to the newly running tests manually.
-For example, by going to the Actions page again.
+If the server might have been busy or down, try [re-running the tests](https://docs.github.com/en/actions/managing-workflow-runs/re-running-workflows-and-jobs#re-running-all-the-jobs-in-a-workflow).

-You can download and look at your ["error" artifacts screenshots](http://localhost:3000/docassemble-AssemblyLine-documentation/docs/automated_integrated_testing#error-screenshots-artifacts) to check for more details.
+You won't be able to tell if the `SERVER_URL` wrong - GitHub considers the value of the secret to be sensitive information, so it's impossible to see that value.
+You can still give it a new value, though, and that's worth trying.
+Find the address of the docassemble server where the docassemble testing account is located.
+Edit the secret to give it that url.

 ### Invalid playground path error